sfdc-anz-platform-specialists/mb-hasura-pg-subscription/README.md

 # Hasura Postgres Subscription

-Livr subscriptions and browser updates to the Heroku Connect "Contact" table.
+Live subscriptions and browser updates to the Heroku Connect "Contact" table.

 Uses the intermediary app [mb-hasura-engine](https://mb-hasura-engine.herokuapp.com), which defines a remote PG view called "mycontacts" - adjust this accordingly